womzil/dough/README.md

 </p>
 <hr />

+This is a fork of old Dough, used by the official version of Slimefun and the Gugu Project's one.
-Formerly known as "cs-corelib2", dough is a very powerful library aiming to help the everyday Spigot/Plugin developer.
+Formerly known simply as "Dough" or even earlier as "cs-corelib2", Dough United is a very powerful library aiming to help the everyday Paper plugin developer.
 It is packed to the brim with useful features and APIs to use and play around with.

-Dough may be more commonly known as the backbone of [Slimefun](https://github.com/Slimefun/Slimefun4).
+Dough may be more commonly known as the backbone of [Slimefun United](https://github.com/Slimefun/Slimefun4) and in the past of the original [Slimefun](https://github.com/Slimefun/Slimefun4).

-**:warning: Note that this project can be considered officially abandoned, because Slimefun has been discontinued.
-This is only an unofficial repo with some fixes and updates.**

 ## :page_facing_up: Table of contents
 1. [Getting Started](#mag-getting-started)